-- □ Have a strong foundation in understanding the basic biochemical reactions that occurs in both prokaryotic and eukaryotic systems at molecular level.
-Further, the student will be able to learn cutting edge technology in the field of organic chemistry, chemical biology, medicinal chemistry, and pharmaceutical chemistry. - Develop practical skills along with their theory components, which will help in their research programme both in academic institutions and in R & D programmes of industries. - Inculcate skills for teaching in academic institutions for undergraduate and postgraduate students. - □ Develop confidence in taking competitive examination in the field of life science both in India and abroad so that they can pursue higher education.
+- Have a strong foundation in understanding the basic inorganic, physical, organic, bioorganic, and drug reactions that occurs in applied chemical systems at molecular level. - Further, the student will be able to learn cutting edge technology in the field of organic chemistry, chemical biology, medicinal chemistry, and pharmaceutical chemistry. - Develop practical skills along with their theory components, which will help in their research programme both in academic institutions and in R & D programmes of industries. - Inculcate skills for teaching in academic institutions for undergraduate and postgraduate students. - Develop confidence in taking competitive examination in the field of life science both in India and abroad so that they can pursue higher education.